cogentcore/cogent/README.md

 # TODO

+* var view needs same treeview select logic as inspector
+* tab select does Update on new tab -- often needed
 * menu choice selector close e.g., insert register -- callback circular
 * gomod not updated
 * Editable Chooser tabs twice -- outer & inner
 * filetree root name fix to project -- and get rid of empty upper level or not?
 * filetree not updating on open -- show already happening? -- works on new window but not existing.. duh.
-* start select on menu (buff menu etc) not working -- so flakey
 * sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode
 * dialog closing causes old window to show up -- need to update render images
 * filetree context menu